dolphindb/release/1.30/README.md

 - On Windows, the files function returned inaccurate fileSize values for files exceeding 2 GB. (**1.30.22.1**)

-- In a high-availability cluster, if an error occurred during serialization when using addFunctionView, the function was not cleared from memory. (**1.30.22.1**)
+- In a high-availability cluster, if an error occurred during serialization when using `addFunctionView`, the function was not cleared from memory. (**1.30.22.1**)

 - In a high-availability cluster, adding a function view containing plugin methods to a controller caused failures in other controllers. (**1.30.22.1**)